 "Remodeling that includes updating electrical, plumbing, heating/cooling or roofing can often make you eligible for better coverage or earn you a discount, while moving to a different home may make you eligible for a lower premium through more advantageous rating factors," says Eric Roethe CIC, Product Development Senior Specialist at American Family.
-Want to learn more about insurance and remodeling?
-Check out these five tips.
+Find out more about insurance and remodeling.

 A remodel can also be a great opportunity to make other changes at a reduced cost.
 For example, if you are adding a room and a section of your attic is opened up, you might be able to replace all of the heating and cooling duct work in your home for less money than it would otherwise cost you because the workers will have easier access than if you weren't remodeling.
 Updated duct work could reduce utility costs overall, so it's a real win-win!

 If your remodel would require a home equity loan, be sure to also factor in the loan payments, and how the loan would impact your overall financial goals.
 Some home equity loans have higher interest rates and shorter terms than mortgages, so your monthly bills may be higher than moving, even to a more expensive home.